Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 - decide on the costs of the proceeding, provided that there are no specific provisions on cost (Section 1056 of the code).

-Communicating with the tribunal How do the parties communicate with the tribunal?
 In writing, by filing relevant statements or briefs.
-The tribunal may agree on different means of communication with the parties.
+The tribunal may agree on different means of communication with the parties (eg, email).

 The award can be issued by majority decision.
 The dissenting arbitrator may write a dissenting opinion which may be attached to the award.
 However, unless the dissenting opinion contains explicit indications that the award may breach mandatory law, the dissenting opinion should have no detrimental implications, especially with regard to enforceability of the award.